isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 server temporarily stop allocating new leases and renew existing leases.
 It is also useful in failover-like configurations during a synchronization of the lease databases at startup, or recovery after a failure.
-The optional parameter "max-period" specifies the time in seconds after which the DHCP service should be automatically re-enabled, if the ``dhcp-enable`` command is not sent before this time elapses.
+The optional parameter ``max-period`` specifies the time in seconds after which the DHCP service should be automatically re-enabled, if the ``dhcp-enable`` command is not sent before this time elapses.

-Since Kea 1.9.4 there is an additional "origin" parameter that specifies the command source.
+Since Kea 1.9.4, there is an additional ``origin`` parameter that specifies the command source.
 A server administrator should typically omit this parameter because the default value "user" indicates that the administrator sent the command.
 This command can also be sent by the partner server running HA hooks library.
 In that case, the partner server sets the parameter to "ha-partner".
-This value is reserved for the communication between HA partners and should not be specified in the administrator's commands because it may interfere with the HA operation.
+This value is reserved for the communication between HA partners and should not be specified in the administrator's commands, as it may interfere with HA operation.
 The administrator should either omit this parameter or set it to "user".